 Jess Hendrickx

 Jess took over Hendrickx Associates from Sarah Hendrickx in 2019 and will be your first point of call for all enquiries.
 She had previously worked for Hendrickx Associates as an Administrator for several years gaining more experience of autism which led her to work as a mentor and coach with young autistic people (16+) and autistic adults.
 Jess has a clinical diagnosis of autism, ADHD, and dyslexia.
 She has two children so understands how being autistic can affect pregnancy and motherhood, in both a positive and negative way.
-Jess is the daughter of Sarah Hendrickx and therefore understands the experience of having an autistic parent.
+Jess is the daughter of Sarah Hendrickx and therefore understands the experience of having an AuDHD parent.
 Jess has a Post Graduate Certificate in Autism and Asperger Syndrome from Sheffield Hallam University.

-Non-clinical Assessments
+Non-clinical & Clinical Assessments

-Jess carries out non-clinical autism assessments.
+Jess carries out autism assessments.
 For more information on this service and how to book, please click here.

 Training & Presentations